aicjofs/zencash-swing-wallet-ui/README.md

 4. Running the installed Zen Cash GUI wallet

-   Before running the GUI you need to start zcashd (e.g. `zend --daemon`).
+   Before running the GUI you need to start zend (e.g. `zend --daemon`).
 The wallet GUI is a Java program packaged as an executable JAR file.
 It may be run from command line or started from another GUI tool (e.g. file manager).
    Assuming you have already installed [ZenCash](http://zencash.io) and the GUI Wallet `ZenCashSwingWalletUI.jar` in directory `/home/user/zen/src` one way to run it from command line is: